Home

 Three Campuses

-Liberty Common School consists of three academic campuses in Fort Collins, Colorado.
+Liberty Common School consists of three campuses in Fort Collins, Colorado.
 Two elementary-school campuses serve grades K–6 and one combined junior-high and high-school campus serving grades 7–12.
+Explore this section to learn more about our campuses.

 Campus Image Callouts